Regardless of when you went to school, you probably recall math classes that followed a format very similar to the following scenario:

 According to the Future of Jobs Report from the World Economic Forum, published in September 2018, the top 10 skills that our students will need for the future include complex problem solving, critical thinking, creativity, reasoning, and ideation.
 Does this traditional method of teaching mathematics provide students with opportunities to practice these skills?
 Does it provide the rigor and relevance necessary to prepare our students for the future?
 Are there alternative ways to teach math that allows our students to work toward having the skills necessary for future success?

-A math workshop framework can provide the rigor and relevance necessary for skills that students will need in the future.
-The math workshop framework often starts with a number sense routine, a short, 5- to 10-minute period of time when students talk about numbers.
+A math workshop for elementary school and middle school can provide the rigor and relevance necessary for skills that students will need in the future.
+The math workshop model often starts with a number sense routine, a short, 5- to 10-minute period of time when students talk about numbers.
 They may look for patterns, talk about attributes of a number, or explore various ways to solve a problem.
 That is then followed by a combination of the following based on instructional needs:

 - A focus lesson: Whole-group instruction to introduce a new topic